 Who do you want to talk to about postpartum depression?
 Your spouse?
 Your doctor?
 Your family or friends?
 Find a person or group to stand with you as you do it (physically or virtually).
 Having someone else there for “emotional support” can give you the courage you need to speak up, and also hold you accountable so you can’t back out at the last minute.

 One option to consider if you’d like help to speak openly about your postpartum depression to your family and friends is to access an online psychiatrist.
 Thanks to the privacy and anonymity that it offers, you can speak to a licensed professional, on your own time, without anyone needing to know until you are ready.
-To find out if this is the right option for you, read up on some more Reasons To Choose An Online Psychiatrist from Betterhelp.com.
+Find out more at Online-Therapy.com.

 Consider the Worst Case Scenario